adamwan-nexplore/guidebook-nxp-hk/how-we-develop/dev-testing.md

 **SUT** - System Under Test

-**Unit test** - Usually we verify the `output` of a `function` (unit).
+**Unit test** - Usually verify the `output` of a `function` (unit).
 We might test against an object, but it is not common

 **Entry Point** - The way we `use` the unit to work.
 Usually, it refers to the input parameters of a function

 **Exit Point(s)** - The effect / output after the input was applied to the SUT

-## The Ultimate Goal
+## The Goal

-We should `write more pure functions`.
-It will help making our codes to be more testable
+`Write more pure functions`.
+It will help making our codes to be more testable.

-a. pure functions
+- Pure functions:

-> return value / error (the easiest way to observe the change)
+  - Return value / error (easiest, check the output directly)

-b. impure functions
+- Impure functions:

-> change of states (need to check the implementation to find out the state)
+  - change of states (hard, listen to the state change)

-> by stricter scoping

-> call third party dependencies (very hard to observe)
+  - call third party dependencies (very hard, might need to inject some codes to test)

-## Rephrase the statement
+## ~~The Goal~~ The Ultimate Goals

-> We should reduce the number of impure functions
+1. Reduce the number of impure functions

-> We should group those impure functions together, or at least in a managed way
+2. Group those impure functions together, or at least in a managed way

-> Do not dream of eliminate those entirely.
+3. Do not dream of eliminate those entirely
-> We need to store the data in our disk by the use of impure functions
+4. We need to store the data in our disk by the use of impure functions

 ## Tips to write Unit Tests in Jest